Madesoft/project_saleor/README.md

 This is an extension for Saleor Project, aiming to improve the test inside the project

-Cambio para ejecuciòn de pruebas
+Cambio para ejecuciòn de despliegue